 RxJava, once the hottest framework in Android development, is dying.
 Its former fans moved on, no one talks about it at software conferences and new developers don’t boast their RxJava chops on social media.
 In this post, I’ll take a moment to reflect on the history of this framework in Android ecosystem and see which lessons we all can learn from it.

 RxJava Popularity Over Time

-Searches for RxJava peaked in May 2017 (not coincidentally, it was the month when Google announced official support for Kotlin in Android), plateaued for about a year, and then started their gradual, but consistent decline.
+As you can see, searches for RxJava peaked in May 2017 (that’s when Google announced official support for Kotlin in Android), plateaued for about a year and then started their gradual, but consistent decline.
 As of today, RxJava have already lost more than 50% of its “search interest” compared to the peak value.

 First, let’s compare RxJava to Retrofit:

-Retrofit is one of the most popular and mature frameworks for native Android development and StackOverflow Trends reflect this fact.
+Retrofit is one of the most popular and mature frameworks in Android ecosystem and StackOverflow Trends reflect this fact.
 The rate of new questions is relatively stable.
-That’s especially impressive if we take into account the fact that the overall rate of Android-related questions is on decline.
+That’s especially impressive in light of the fact that the overall rate of Android-related questions is on decline.
 RxJava’s stats are strikingly different from Retrofit’s.

-Now let’s see how RxJava stacks against AsyncTask, which was officially deprecated several months ago:
+Now let’s see how RxJava stacks against AsyncTask, which had been officially deprecated several months ago: